 All work credited to the author and the artist, not me.
 I ain’t this good.

-First published in Songs of the Dying Earth, edited by by George R.R.
+A Night at the Tarn House is published in Songs of the Dying Earth, edited by by George R.R.
 Martin and Gardner Dozois.

 Thanks for reading along with the jambles and jumbles of the Fattest Leech of Ice and Fire.